Milk Chocolate Cake

 For the Milk Chocolate Cake

-• 2 large eggs - warm cold eggs by putting in a bowl of hot (not boiling) water for 5 minutes
+• 2 large eggs, room temperature If in a hurry, place eggs in a bowl of warm water for 5 minutes.

 For the Milk Chocolate Ganache